a1ro/CsoundST/README.md

-# CsoundST3
+# CsoundST

-Csound in Sublime Text 3.
+Csound syntax for Sublime Text 4

 ## About